yfosp/main-website/README.md

 # 'Your First Open Source Project' Community Website

-A community-driven initiative built by the community for the community during Hacktoberfest 2022 🔥
+A community-driven initiative built & maintained by the community for the community during Hacktoberfest 🔥

 ![HackToberFest image](./images/HackToberFest.PNG)

 <table>
 <tr>
 <td>
-  This repository is an initiative that aims to help beginners kickstart their open-source journey and successfully submit their first pull request (PR) for Hacktoberfest 2022.
+  This repository is an initiative that aims to help beginners kickstart their open-source journey and successfully submit their first pull request (PR) for Hacktoberfest.
 It is also a safe space for everyone regardless of their skill level and we welcome participants from all around the world with different experiences, unique perspectives, and great ideas.
 </td>
 </tr>
 </table>